Clerks Details

 Add this expertise to your shortlist

-Conor Mullan has significant experience of inquests in Coroner’s Courts and wider Public Inquiries, representing the interests of families of the deceased or those of other interested parties, advising on and acting in subsequent fatal accident claims or other associated proceedings.
+Conor Mullan has substantial experience of inquests in Coroner’s Courts and as counsel in wider Public Inquiries, representing the interests of families of the deceased or those of other interested parties, advising on and acting in subsequent fatal accident claims or other associated proceedings.

 Conor is instructed in the UK Covid-19 Public Inquiry in an ongoing specialist advisory role for a number of participant NHS organisations.

-Conor also represented the family of Roseanne Irvine over a number of weeks in an inquest into her suicide whilst in custody at HMP Maghaberry in Northern Ireland in 2007.
+Represented family after prison suicide: Conor represented the family of Roseanne Irvine over a number of weeks in an Article 2 jury inquest into her suicide whilst in custody at HMP Maghaberry in Northern Ireland.
 The inquest was monitored by the Northern Ireland Human Rights Commission and was the subject of a report “NIHRC- The prison within” into the imprisonment of women.
 The inquest jury came to an unprecedented verdict which then formed the backbone of civil proceedings in the High Court on behalf of the family.
-The inquest was nationally reported and subject to extensive commentary.
-The Coroner made representations to HM Government recommending the holding of a Public Inquiry arising out of same.
+The inquest was widely reported and subject to extensive commentary in the media.
+The Coroner made representations to HM Government recommending the holding of an independent Public Inquiry arising out of this case.

 • Health and Safety law